Baharistan-i-Ghaibi: Organisation

 The Baharistan-i-Ghaibi was lost for a long time until its discovery by Sir Jadunath Sarkar in the national library in Paris, France.
 Sir Jadunath wrote several articles in English and Bengali journals, bringing the manuscript to scholarly attention.
 The University of Dhaka procured a photograph copy of the book and M. I. Borah, the then professor of Persian, translated it into English.
-The Government of Assam published it in 1936; the book consists of two large volumes of about a thousand printed pages.
+The government of Assam published it in 1936; the book consists of two large volumes of about a thousand printed pages.
 The English translation of Borah is very scholarly with copious notes of technical terms and geographical places.
 The book is divided into sub-sections called daftars.
 The first daftar is the Islamnama account of the generalship of Islam Khan, while the second daftari documents the generalship of Qasim Khan Chisti; the Ibrahimnama documents the generalship of Ibrahim Khan Fath-i-Jang, and the last daftar deals with the rebellion of Shahjahan that usurped control of the Bengal region, and is called the Waqiat-i-Jahanshahi.
 Mirza Nathan gives only four complete dates in the whole book, three of which are negated by his own narrative.
 However, references to the Muslim months of Ramadan, Eid, Muharram and other festivals help ascertain the chronology of events accurately.
 Scholars have ascertained that the first two daftars were completed before 1632 and the last two were completed before 1641.

 Accounts

 The Baharistan-i-Ghaibi is a unique and extensively documented source of the history of contemporary Bengal, Bihar and Assam and the Mughal subjugation of the region.
 The only other source of the time Tuzk-e-Jahangiri, the official memoirs of the emperor only briefly mention a few events in Bengal.
-Mirza Nathan's account follows the campaigns of Islam Khan, as well as the conquest of Kamarupa, Tippera, Kachhar, Assam and Chittagong in lucid and copious details, including full accounts of the battles, the political situation and socio-economic life and conditions of the region during Jahangir's time.
+Mirza Nathan's account follows the campaigns of Islam Khan, as well as the conflicts with of Koch Hajo, Tippera, Kachar, Ahoms and Mrauk U (over Chittagong) in lucid and copious details, including full accounts of the battles, the political situation and socio-economic life and conditions of the region during Jahangir's time.
 The book names and describes the regional political and military leaders and warriors who played instrumental roles in the events of the era.